shamafarabi/shama.github.io/index.md

 </p>

 <p style='text-align: justify;'>
 Aside from work, I also finished a 6 month long immersive bootcamp with Springboard Academy.
-The curriculum covered concepts on Python,SQL for Data Science, Inferential Statistics (hypothesis testing, experimental design, A/B testing), supervised & unsupervised machine learning, as well as advanced topics such as time series forecasting, recommender systems, NLP and Spark.
+The curriculum covered concepts on Python,SQL for data science, inferential statistics (hypothesis testing, experimental design, A/B testing), supervised & unsupervised machine learning, as well as advanced topics such as time series forecasting, recommender systems, NLP and Spark.
 </p>